NickiShaw/napari-EMD/README.md

 ## Issues and Requests

+> **Warning: The metadata viewer does not work in the current [Napari bundle](https://napari.org/stable/tutorials/fundamentals/installation.html#install-as-a-bundled-app) version (August 2023).
+Use the [python package version](https://napari.org/stable/tutorials/fundamentals/installation.html#install-as-python-package-recommended) of Napari for this feature.**

 If you encounter any problems or would like any functionality added, please [file an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue) along with a detailed description.

 Current maintainer(s): [Nicki Shaw](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)

 ## To Do